Microsoft: 2011–2014: Windows 8/8.1, Xbox One, Outlook.com, and Surface devices

 Following the release of Windows Phone, Microsoft undertook a gradual rebranding of its product range throughout 2011 and 2012, with the corporation's logos, products, services, and websites adopting the principles and concepts of the Metro design language.
 Microsoft unveiled Windows 8, an operating system designed to power both personal computers and tablet computers, in Taipei in June 2011.
 A developer preview was released on September 13, which was subsequently replaced by a consumer preview on February 29, 2012, and released to the public in May.
 The Surface was unveiled on June 18, becoming the first computer in the company's history to have its hardware made by Microsoft.
 On June 25, Microsoft paid US$1.2 billion to buy the social network Yammer.
-On July 31, they launched the Outlook.com webmail service to compete with Gmail.
+On July 31, it launched the Outlook.com webmail service to compete with Gmail.
 On September 4, 2012, Microsoft released Windows Server 2012.

 In July 2012, Microsoft sold its 50% stake in MSNBC, which it had run as a joint venture with NBC since 1996.
-On October 1, Microsoft announced its intention to launch a news operation, part of a new-look MSN, with Windows 8 later in the month.
+On October 1, 2012, Microsoft announced its intention to launch a news operation, part of a new-look MSN, with Windows 8 later in the month.
 On October 26, 2012, Microsoft launched Windows 8 and the Microsoft Surface.
 Three days later, Windows Phone 8 was launched.
 To cope with the potential for an increase in demand for products and services, Microsoft opened a number of "holiday stores" across the U.S. to complement the increasing number of "bricks-and-mortar" Microsoft Stores that opened in 2012.
 On March 29, 2013, Microsoft launched a Patent Tracker.